nayeemmz/cmsc426Spring2021/hw1.md

 <a name='pro'></a>
 ### Problem Statement

-- Write matlab code to visualize geometric interpretation of eigenvalues/covariance matrix as discussed in this [link](http://www.visiondummy.com/2014/04/geometric-interpretation-covariance-matrix/) [40 points]
+- Write Python code to visualize geometric interpretation of eigenvalues/covariance matrix as discussed in this  [link](http://www.visiondummy.com/2014/04/geometric-interpretation-covariance-matrix/) [40 points]
-- Decide the best outlier rejection technique for each of these datasets and write matlab code to fit the line.
-Also, discuss why your choice of technique is optimal [60 points]
+- Write Python code for least squares line fitting with and without regularization ( ridge regression ) [40 points]
+- Discuss your results for line fitting in a report.
+[20 points]

 <a name='sub'></a>
 ## Submission Guidelines